gflydev/utils/README.md

 // ToString - Convert any value to string result := str.ToString(123) // "123"

-// RuneLength - Get the number of runes in a string result := str.RuneLength("hello") // 5
+// Length - Get the number of runes in a string result := str.Length("hello") // 5

 // Words - Split a string into words result := str.Words("fred, barney, & pebbles") // []string{"fred", "barney", "pebbles"}